CCThompson82/MLE_capstone/Capstone_report.md

 Unfortunately, there are currently no prognostic tests for PC metastasis.
-The patient data  that is typically available at the time of diagnosis is not rich enough to accurately predict the likelihood of prostate cancer metastasis {citation}.
+The patient data  that is typically available at the time of diagnosis is not rich enough to accurately predict the likelihood of prostate cancer metastasis.
 A model that is able to predict whether an untreated malignancy would be likely to remain locally within the prostate or to metastasize could be an invaluable tool on whether prostatectomy (and the associated morbidity) is necessary.
 To generate such a model, a more distinguishing set of feature data is required.

 One potential solution to this problem is an RNA-seq profile.
 In brief, RNA-seq is a technique that reads and counts RNA sequences in a biological specimen